Autism

 This study examines the impact of the autism diagnosis in a large clinic-based Fragile X syndrome population to better inform the care of people with Fragile X syndrome.
 (Pediatrics, June 2017, Vol. 139)

-FXS and ASD: Similar But Different
+FXS and Autism: Similar But Different

 Clinical perspectives on the behavioral differences between Fragile X syndrome and what are thought to be core features of autism.